TorchDR/TorchDR/docs/source/all.rst

 --------------------------------------------------

 TorchDR provides a set of generic classes that can be used to implement new dimensionality reduction methods.
-These classes are not compatible with the ``sklearn`` API, but provide a more flexible way to implement new methods.
+These classes provide a more flexible way to implement new methods.

 Base classes